-Is Your Neck Killing You?
+Where Is Your Neck Pain Coming From?

 All the muscles, joints, bones and ligaments in your body work together.
 If one of them isn’t pulling their weight, the others step up and work harder.
 That’s where the stiff, aching body pain can come from.
 The strain that’s placed on your muscles and ligaments if one of the joints in your body isn’t working properly can be agonizing.